noamross/pubtime/README.md

 -   Need to add some warning/error messages.
 Scraping may fail when articles are preprints, errata, etc.
 -   Documentation
 -   Expand to more journals.
-PLoS is next, but their API is
+PLoS is next, but their API is down.
+-   Fix month/issue problems.
+This field is not reliable.